jawitmer/JuniorPracticum/README.md

 # JuniorPracticum
 Fall 2020 research project with Chloe, Meredith, and Sandra on policing and race in America.
 We will use GitHub to share R code as we work on a Shiny app.
 Edited on 10-1-2020, again.
 Now a commit, push, then pull attempt.
+Again.